romhack/PsxVram-DotNet/README.md

 - Predefined texture pages and CLUTs positions for each mode for ease of VRAM navigation
 - GUI with mouse/keyboard naviation
 - Save image function for textures ripping
+- Save selected pixels or CLUT to binary file for search in game's resources
 - DotNet Core application allows to port it to Linux as well